The Ultimate Moving Checklist for Families

 To find a new pediatrician or OB-GYN, use your mom networks and local contacts together with health insurance rosters.

 About a month before moving, have your records sent to the new providers.
-Usually this requires filling out and signing a simple release form or, if you have to do it long-distance, sending a letter.
+Usually this requires filling out and signing a simple release form or, if you have to do it long-distance, sending a letter to the previous doctor.

 If anyone in the family is taking medicine, you might want to take a moment to refill any prescriptions now until you get your bearings in the new place.